boxuk/commit-message-checker/README.md

 ### As a Node module

-The Node module exposes two functions:
+The Node module exposes several functions:
-    - `isValidCommitMessage`, and
     - `validateCommitMessage`
+    - `validateCommitMessages`
+    - `validateCommitMessageFromSHA`
+    - `validateCommitMessagesFromSHAs`
+    - `validateCommitMessagesFromSHARange`
+    - `isValidCommitMessage`

-Both are documented in more detail below.
+All are documented in more detail below.

 #### Quick overview of basic usage